ASCOMInitiative/ASCOMLibrary/ASCOM.Alpaca/README.md

 A set of client tools to discover and access Alpaca devices.
 Written to .Net Standard 2.0 for maximum applicability.

-PLease note that you will need to add this PropertyGroup to .NET projects that target Android in order for Alpaca discovery to work as expected:
+Please note that you will need to add this PropertyGroup to .NET projects that target Android in order for Alpaca discovery to work as expected:
 ```xml
     <PropertyGroup Condition="$([MSBuild]::GetTargetPlatformIdentifier('$(TargetFramework)')) == 'android'">
         <UseNativeHttpHandler>false</UseNativeHttpHandler>